PavithraaDeenadayalan/SecureVault/README.md

 ## Security
 ⚠️ **Please do not open public issues for security vulnerabilities.**
-Email security concerns to: [email]
+Email security concerns to: [pavithraadeenadayalan35@gmail.com]

 ## Author